assemblee-virtuelle/semapps/website/docs/contribute/documentation.md

 ## Getting help

-Our [Riot/Matrix chatroom](https://riot.im/app/#/room/#semapps:matrix.virtual-assembly.org) is the main entry point for all people who want to contribute.
+Our [Semapps dev channel](https://chat.lescommuns.org/channel/semapps_dev) is the main entry point for all people who want to contribute.